flexelem/flexelem.github.io/_tabs/about.md

 order: 4
 ---

-I am a passionate software engineer/cloud architect with 9+ years of experience.
+I am a Software Engineer/Cloud Architect with 10+ years of experience.
 I enjoy designing and building software architectures mainly focused on AWS.
 I love to take ownership of the product, research, ask questions and proactively raise concerns with stakeholders meanwhile mentoring people if needed and always value to be working as a team.

 I have experience working in from early stage startups to large businesses with different domains including e-commerce, freight forwarding and logistics, manufacturing, healthcare, adtech and more.